drakealexander/pyfun/why/README.md

 imagine is astounding.

 This level of maturity is somewhat rare in the tech world and the value can’t be overstated.
-Python is hear to stay for a long time to come.
+Python is here to stay for a long time to come.

 ---
 [![home](/assets/home-bw.png)](/README.md)
 [![cc-by-sa](/assets/cc-by-sa.png)][cc-by-sa]
 [![skilstak](/assets/skilstak-logo-bw.png)][skilstak]